Asisyas/TextMagicQuiz/README.md

 ### Starting the Quiz

 - **Http:**
-    - After launching the containers, open the main page and enter any name.
+    - After launching the containers, open the [home page](https://localhost) and enter any name.

 - **Cli:**
     - Run the command `make quiz <username>`.
 If you don't have `make` installed, you can also use: